ashish336b/PhpClosureBasedFramework/README.md

 ```

 ### If you want the functionality of controller , middleware and views go ahead and further configure as :

 _Note:_ This is completely optional if you don't want controller and middleware.

-_Note:_ This is completely optional if you don't want controller and middleware.